 342 Hempstead Ave.

-San-Dee offers not only 16 lanes but also an arcade, bar, sports lounge, and kitchen serving homemade pizza.
-Glow under black lights at laser bowling on weekend nights, and on Friday nights there's a deal that includes bowling, pizza, and shoe rentals on top of the laser fun.
+San-Dee offers 16 lanes as well as an arcade, bar, sports lounge, and kitchen serving homemade pizza.
+Glow under black lights at laser bowling on weekend nights.
+A Friday-night deal includes bowling, pizza, and shoe rentals on top of the laser fun.
 Adult and junior leagues are available, and the space can be rented for birthday parties.

 4235 Merrick Rd., Massapequa

-Since 1961, this bowling alley has offered patrons 30 classic lanes along with state-of-the-art technology.
-It hosts after-school youth leagues, as well as adult and an adult-youth league, and school-break and summer programs.
-Darts, billiards, karaoke, an arcade, cosmic bowling, many different birthday party packages, online booking, and a large menu fill the bill.
+These alleys offer patrons 30 classic lanes along with state-of-the-art technology.
+They host after-school youth leagues, adult-only and adult-youth leagues, and school-break and summer programs.
+Darts, billiards, karaoke, an arcade, cosmic bowling, birthday party packages, online booking, and a large dining menu fill the bill.
 Hours, leagues, and specials vary by location.

 Woodmere Lanes — Woodmere

-Woodmere Lanes is a small, family-friendly bowling alley that hosts leagues for both children and adults, but no child-adult league at this time.
+Woodmere Lanes is a small, family-friendly bowling alley that hosts leagues for children and adults, but no child-adult league at this time.
 There's a food counter for snacks.
 Special events include a Friday late-night special and glow bowling.
-If you want all the fun without the balls and special shoes, Woodmere offers non-bowling party packages (glow-in-the dark, DJ, and karaoke) and also hosts fundraisers.
+If you want all the fun without the balls and special shoes, Woodmere offers non-bowling party packages (glow in the dark, DJ, and karaoke) and also hosts fundraisers.